mahtsham/Ruby-Project-2/README.md

 Which should print a few lines about not finding any examples.
 This is ok and means it's working!

+## RSPEC
+- We can check all the test cases by running rspec.
+- To check we have to write rspec in the terminal.
+- This will run all the test cases which are preset in spec directoy
+- In spec directory there is a file named test_spec.rb which holds all the test cases

 ## Authors

 👤 **Author1**